 Easy Russian Cabbage Soup Recipe for Shchi, The Most Russian of Soups – And Vegan!

-I’ve also include an additional two ingredients – a tablespoon of olive oil to make up for not using a meat-based stock, and turmeric, for its earthy flavours as much as its colour and nutritional value.
+I’ve also include an additional two ingredients – olive oil to give the broth that oily element to make up for not using a meat-based stock, and a little turmeric, for its earthy flavours as much as its colour and nutritional value.

-If you cooked this on high heat so it reduced faster, you could be eating this in 30 minutes, but the longer you simmer it the better it tastes.
+If you cook this on high heat so it reduces faster, you could be eating this in 30 minutes, but the longer you simmer it the better it tastes.
 I like to leave it on the stove for hours.
 And it’s even better the next day!

 Russian Cabbage Soup Recipe for Shchi